Planche Lean Tutorial – The Best Planche Progression Exercise

 1. Get into a push-up position (in other words, a straight arm plank)

-2. Rotate your hands 45 degrees or more until you feel that your wrists can comfortably take load.
+2. Rotate your hands 45 degrees or more until you feel that your wrists can comfortably take the load.
 This way, you won’t hurt your wrist when you lean forward.
 You can also make use of Parallettes as an effective wrist aid.

 How To Progress your Planche Lean